Sd.Kfz.222

 Then the ICM kit came around.
 It is dimensionally more accurate, a breeze to build, relatively cheap, but overly simplified in the turret area.
 It has no interior detail and all hatches are closed; the wheel pattern is a bit simplified; the turret mesh is nice; you get an abundant amount of decals (including ones for LSSAH !).
 Detail is less crisp than the Mars kit.

-Now we also have the Goffy interior set, which brings the ICM kit a long way.
-You have a good interior, open doors (but closed visors), but still a poor turret and wheels.
+For a while we also had the Goffy interior set, which brings the ICM kit a long way: you have a good interior, open doors (but closed visors), but still a poor turret and wheels.
 The total retail price of ICM + Goffy is about the same as the MarS kit.
+As of 2012, it seems that Goffy is no longer in business and this set is no longer available.

-I guess we still do not have the definite 222, but if you want a cheap, easy to build, accurate 222 with all hatches closed and plan to put figures in the turret, I would opt for the ICM kit.
-If you want a one stop, detailed 222 with all hatches open, go for the Mars kit, and perhaps add a better turret mesh and nose armor.
+I guess we still do not have the definite 222, but if you want a cheap, easy to build, accurate 222 with all hatches closed and plan to put figures in the turret, I would opt for the ICM (or Dragon) kit.
+(A lot depends on the retail price of the latter.
+I've seen ICM kits in a very wide range of prices.)
+If you want a one stop, detailed 222 with all hatches open, go for the Mars kit, and perhaps add a better turret mesh and nose armor, and tweak it here and there.

 Pictures above: